think-in-universe/matic.net/README.md

-# matic.net
+# Matic.Net

-**Matic.Net** is a .NET Client for Matic Network, that supports interaction via .NET projects including C#, C++, Visual Basic, etc.
+**Matic.Net** is a .NET Client for Matic Network, to supports dApps and innovation via .NET ecosystem including C#, C++, Visual Basic, etc.

 We also added the support for Unity3D integration.